Risk management and internal control

 Operational risks

-The company believes that its continued success will be influenced by its ability to meet customers’ needs through the development of products and services that are easy to use and that seek to increase customers’ business process efficiency, offer cost savings, and facilitate better business decisions.
-The company may experience delays in developing new products and services and enhancements to existing products, due to technical challenges, difficulties with external IT development resources, acquiring data or regulatory requirements, in which case the company’s results could suffer.
+Enento Group believes that its continued success will be influenced by its ability to meet customers’ needs through the development of products and services that are easy to use and that seek to increase customers’ business process efficiency, offer cost savings, and facilitate better business decisions.
+The Group’s financial result may suffer if the development of new products or services or improvements to existing products are delayed for reasons related to possible technical challenges, problems related to external IT development resources, information acquisition or regulatory requirements.

 Internal control